Go back

 Godly: We even had famous chefs come eat at Chesa Marchetta, like Philippe Rochat and Frédy Girardet.
 We also had many children who came to Sils to study German, because schools in the Bregaglia valley mainly taught in Italian.

-Federica: I saw in your guest book: someone ate Plain in Pigna (oven-baked potato rosti).
+Federica: I saw in your guest book that someone ate Plain in Pigna (oven-baked potato rosti).

 Godly: Yes, it’s my recipe because when I first wanted to prepare it, I found two books with two different recipes.